Edo745/Exploring-Neural-Network-Architectures-for-Image-Classification/Lab1/README.md

 To run the code in this repository, ensure you have the following prerequisites installed:

 1. Python 3.x
-2. PyTorch or TensorFlow (depending on the implementation)
+2. PyTorch
-3. NumPy
+3. Torchvision
-4. Matplotlib (for visualizations)
+4. tqdm
+5. WandB

 ### Install required libraries: